RBrooksDK/MAL1/07 The role of Linear Algebra in Machine Learning and AI/README.md

 [Session material](https://viaucdk-my.sharepoint.com/:f:/g/personal/rib_viauc_dk/Eolrpr8ojlJJhx2RVFDnCZoBPeVfuvNfYu6Y6jRn_q2vkg?e=FPpdkV)

+For a very appealing and visual explanation of SVD, you should take a look at [Visual Kernel's](https://www.youtube.com/watch?v=vSczTbgc8Rc&list=PLWhu9osGd2dB9uMG5gKBARmk73oHUUQZS&index=4) video on the topic.

 ## Topics
 In today's session we look at some of the math behind Machine Learning.
 Ideally, you would have had both a course in Linear Algebra and Probability theory before starting up on Machine Learning, but in this session we will try to mediate this: